virtualsquare/vuos/README.md

 We have left the partial virtual machine

-Comments: user can *mount* any filesystem they like, on any directory.
-The linux kernel is not involved for all the system calls related to files in the mounted filesystem.
-The effects of this *mount* is just *perceived* by the processes running in the partial virtual machine. `vumount` is just a wrapper to the `mount(1)` system call (the command `mount(8)` does much much more, it is setuid root and requires real uid to be root to permit filesystem mounting (`mount(8)` works in `umvu` adding a module of uid/gid virtualization).

 ### create a disk image, partition it, create a filesystem and mount it ###

 start the hypervisor, and run a bash *inside* the partial virtual machine